Fairport Harbor Exempted Village School District Quality Profile

 10. A guarantee of at least some study under guidance by the student who formerly bluffed

 11. Lessening of the work in making a program of classes.
 This again may be due to the size of our school.
 We have semester promotion.
-Our midyear class coming into the tenth grade were so small that the classes in elective subjects were either very small of the pupils could not have the opportunity of full selection.
-With this they fell into the regular classes since classes start at this year
+Our midyear class coming into the tenth grade was so small that the classes in elective subjects were either very small of the pupils could not have the opportunity of full selection.
+With this, they fell into the regular classes since classes start at this year

 12. Lessening of the passing of classes